adela-marin/first-big-hw-dsa/readme2.txt

 		The number of oases in the desert.
 		The consumption rate of water during the journey.
 		Information about each oasis, including water availability and distance to the next oasis.
+	The information are provided using a file named "input.txt"

 V. Example